-14. Matcha Donuts
+19. Matcha Donuts

-15. Matcha Pudding
+20. Matcha Pudding

 Smooth and delicate triple layered Matcha Pudding with Japanese red bean paste, this elegant dessert is easier to make than you think.
 Serve this as an after-dinner dessert for a small crowd.
 Your guests will be impressed!

 1.)
 Ceremonial grade matcha is the highest quality matcha powder and is meant to drink solely as a tea mixed with hot water.
 We usually use it for special occasions or at tea ceremonies.

 You can find pure matcha powder at Japanese grocery stores like Mitsuwa, Marukai, and Nijiya.